aspnetzero/documents/doc/Development-Guide-Angular.md

 after subscription expires.
 And finally, you can deactivate tenant or assign to a free edition if they don't extend their subscription.

-Features tab is used to determing features available for the edition:
+Features tab is used to determining features available for the edition:

 <img src="images/edition-feature-editing-core-1.png" alt="Edit edition features" class="img-thumbnail" />